-Muriel Groz graduated with 4 masters, 2 in music (organ and historical interpretation), 2 in science (engineering at Grenoble Institute of Technology, and a master degree in Art, Science and Technology).
-Her dissertation was on north german Schnitgers organ building.
+She graduated with five masters : two in music (organ an ancient music), two in scientific matters (engineering at Grenoble Institute of Technology, and a master degree in Art, Science and Technology); and one about pedagogy.

 She was born in Bretagne and studied the organ in Grenoble, Lyon (CNSMD), Hamburg and Munich, mainly with Denis Bordage, Liesbeth Schlumberger, François Espinasse, Wolfgang Zerer and Bernhard Haas.